 It’s possible to perform network discovery manually, though the risks are mistakes being made and parts of the network not being accurately mapped or monitored.
 And, without the assistance of network discovery tools, troubleshooting performance issues can be a long and tedious process.
 Using software to take the pain out of this process will also free you and your team up to focus on other things or to work on improving your network.

 Best Network Discovery Software

 In addition to IP discovery, port discovery, and mapping, NPM includes performance monitoring functions to help you put this network information to good use.
-It also includes security features and alerts and is a scalable, centralized network management tool.
 NPM offers a free trial so you can try it out, and if you like it as much as I do, you can look at the different levels of paid options available depending on your business size.

 While SolarWinds NPM includes features to measure network performance, SolarWinds Network Topology Mapper (NTM) is purpose-built to focus on mapping networks and can build several different network map types using a single discovery scan.

 The scanning functions in NTM can also automatically detect and update maps to show changes in network topology using SNMP, ICMP, WMI, CDP, and other discovery methods.
 You can also use the integrated auto-discovery to edit node details of map objects and manually connect to network devices.

 Maps can also be exported into PDF, Microsoft Visio, and PNG, so you can more easily provide visibility to key stakeholders.
 The tool is also FIPS 140-2 compliant and can support your ability to demonstrate regulatory requirements like PCI by helping you ensure your network is ready for compliance auditing.
 NTM comes with a free 14-day trial.

 PRTG Network Monitor from Paessler is a centralized network performance management tool providing monitoring over the whole network.
 It tracks network traffic, cloud service performance, and database capacity, as well as network uptime and application performance.